 Nina from Stylizimo successfully pulls off the black-and-white kitchen trend by going tone on tone.
 The backsplash, countertops, and cabinets are all finished in the same ebony shade, but she didn't stop there.
 Follow her lead and take it to the next level by investing in a matte black sink and a few dark accents to up the drama.

 3. Consider the details.

-A black-and-white color scheme has the ability to make a space look bigger than it is, especially if you're clever about the way you use it.
-To create the appearance of a higher ceiling, paint the lower cabinets black and use open white or light-colored shelving on top.
+A black-and-white color scheme has the ability to make interiors look bigger than they are, especially if you're clever about the way you use it.
+To create the appearance of a higher ceiling, paint the lower cabinets black and use white or light-colored open shelving on top.
 This will allow natural light to flow through the kitchen uninterrupted, making the overall space feel grander.

 4. Introduce pattern.

-If there's one thing that a black-and-white color combo will take to, like a duck to water, it's pattern.
-If you're craving a bohemian vibe, use monochrome patterned tile to break up the space and bring in a well-travelled look.
-And keep the rest of the space pattern-free using blocks of black and white throughout.
+If there's one thing that a black-and-white color combo will take to, like a duck to water, it's a pattern.
+If you're craving a bohemian vibe, use monochrome patterned tile to break up your cook space and add visual interest.
+Keep the rest of the kitchen pattern-free using blocks of black and white throughout.